Getting started with Spark

 Spark relies on a combination of static and dynamic data sources:

-• Knowledge-based articles: Manually imported knowledge-based articles.
+• Knowledge base articles: Manually imported knowledge base articles.

-• Contextual Nexthink data: Device health, diagnostics, remediations, and user metadata from Nexthink Infinity.
+• Contextual Nexthink data: Device health, diagnostics, remediations and user metadata from Nexthink Infinity.

 Planned data enhancements for future releases: